In Palestine, signs of 3rd INTIFADA, Stop the Wall report

 In the Old City of Jerusalem, before dawn today, a settler fired a round of bullets from his weapon.

-evening Haifa Magistrate's Court extended the detention of 11 detainees who were arrested in demonstrations, that took place yesterday and today in the city of Umm al-Fahm, until morning.
+On Saturday evening Haifa Magistrate's Court extended the detention of 11 detainees who were arrested in demonstrations, that took place yesterday and today in the city of Umm al-Fahm, until tomorrow morning.

 A crew of volunteer lawyers represented them.
 They have been charged with different accusations, like disturbance of public order and partcipation in illegal demonstrations, also some of them were accused of assaulting a police officer.